Sleep Talk Blog, Advice, Bed and Mattress Guides

 Burning your mattress

 Some people dismantle the mattress the best they can and burn it and its parts.
-Once the fire gets going, you could find the flames hard to control, making it a natural hazard.
+Once the fire starts, you could find the flames hard to control, making it a natural hazard.
 Not only that, the fumes could harm you and the environment.

 Hiring a skip

-If you’re environmentally conscious, you’ll want to steer clear of this option.
+If you’re environmentally conscious, you’ll want to avoid this option.
 By putting your mattress into a skip, you could also be contributing to the landfill problem.
 Don’t dump your mattress in someone else’s skip without permission.
 This is an offense.

 Leaving your mattress out in the street